Dungeons & Dragons Computer Labyrinth Game: Reception

-Jamie Thompson reviewed the game for White Dwarf, giving the game an overall rating of 4, stating "The low rating is an assessment of the game for all age groups, but it is more suitable for the very young."
-Thompson was critical of the game, and quipped "Not, as you can see, the TSR version but merely a small electronic game of the same name.
-I wonder how much Mattel paid TSR for using the name."
+Jamie Thompson reviewed the game for White Dwarf, giving the game an overall rating of 4, stating that "the low rating is an assessment of the game for all age groups, but it is more suitable for the very young".
+Thompson was critical of the game, and quipped: "Not, as you can see, the TSR version but merely a small electronic game of the same name.
+I wonder how much Mattel paid TSR for using the name".
 Thompson described the board as "a cheap looking plastic castle" that came with "two cheap metal warrior figures [and] a tinny-looking dragon".
 Thompson commented that when moving into a space that is not clear, "you might find that your heroic warrior is blundering into yet another invisible wall".
 Thompson found that players attacking each other in a two player game "providing a bit more interest to the quest" and determined that a single solitaire game will last about 10–15 minutes at most, two player games a little longer.
-Thompson concluded the review by saying, "All in all it provides some initial light fun - hearing the dragon wake, take to the air and then suddenly find he's upon you and the like - but it soon loses its flavour.
+Thompson concluded the review by saying: "All in all it provides some initial light fun - hearing the dragon wake, take to the air and then suddenly find he's upon you and the like - but it soon loses its flavour.
 I would say not a good buy for the serious or experienced adult gamer, especially when you consider the ridiculous price.
 I'd never go into a shop and actually buy this (unless I had spare cash to throw around and a kid to buy it for).
 The game appears to make no reference to any suitable age groups, but, I suspect it is really quite a good game for the under 12s (at least), being simplicity itself to learn.
 The code sounds soon become familiar and rules are clear and well laid out.
 Its major drawback is its price."